Visiting the Philippines

 All commercial banks, most large hotels, and authorized money changers (i.e. Sanry’s in the Manila area) are typically safe to exchange foreign currency.
 Rates will vary, so you are advised to shop around if changing a substantial amount at one time.

-Always retain a supply of ‘small denomination’ notes and coins – because the phrase “sorry, no change” can often be heard.
+Always retain a supply of ‘small denomination notes and coins – because the phrase “sorry, no change” can often be heard.

-ATMs are available in all major cities and most medium sized towns.
+ATMs are available in all major cities and most medium-sized towns.
 Banco De Oro (BDO), Bank of the Philippine Islands (BPI) and Metrobank have reliable ATMs, that seem to accept the widest variety of debit and credit cards.
 Most ATMs charge a 250php withdrawal fee and permit a maximum of two 10,000php withdrawals per day.

 Tipping is not mandatory, but it is encouraged.
 Some restaurants include a service charge and require no tips.
 However, staff often work for minimum wage (approx 300php per day) so a small tip always goes a long way.

 Another way to show you appreciate services – and have an understanding of the warm Filipino personality, is to bring with you some trinkets from home.
-Local diving staff, boat-men and the like will always treasure a cap, t-shirt or keep-sake brought from your home country.
+Local diving staff, boatmen and the like, will always treasure a cap, t-shirt or keep-sake brought from your home country.

-Weather and Holidays – When To Visit
+Weather and Holidays

-Northeast Monsoon (Nov – May)
+‘Amihan’ Northeast Monsoon (Nov – May)

 The amihan monsoon brings a dry season to most of the Philippines.
 You can expect blue skies, hot temperatures (30-35oC) and calm, clear waters for scuba diving.
-May is typically the hottest month, when temperatures can reach 38oC.
+May is typically the hottest month when temperatures can reach 38oC.
 January and February are the coolest months, with much lower humidity and heat.

 The wet season begins in June and fades out during October.
 This season brings cooler temperatures (26-30oC), grey skies and daily rainfall.
-July to September brings the peak of the wet season and is also known as ‘typhoon season’ – the Philippines typically receives 4-8 typhoons (known as ‘bagyo‘) or tropical storms each year.
+July to September brings the peak of the wet season which is also known as ‘typhoon season’ – the Philippines typically receives 4-8 typhoons (known as ‘bagyo’) or tropical storms each year.
 Typhoons are known to amplify the effects of the ‘wet’ monsoon – often bringing prolonged periods of heavy rains in their wake.

 The central Visayas region (including Bohol, Negros and Cebu) are more protected from the monsoon conditions and have less pronounced seasonal variation.
-In these areas infrequent rain is liable at any time of the year, but the weather is typically reliably good, unless a rare typhoon approaches the eastern Philippines.
+In these areas, infrequent rain is liable at any time of the year, but the weather is typically reliably good unless a rare typhoon approaches the eastern Philippines.

-National Holidays and Traveling
+National holidays and traveling

-The Philippines is predominantly a Catholic country and celebrations of national and religious holidays can cause chaos for travelers.
+The Philippines is predominantly a Catholic country and celebrations of national and religious holidays can cause chaos for travellers.
 During these times there is typically a mass exodus from the larger cities, as Filipinos rush to visit families in the outlying provinces and islands.
 Hotels and resorts are often full during these vacation periods.

 Philippines Cultural Tips